CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 ### Temporal Profiling

 This last one's for my fellow mobile devs.
-A few years ago now, the compiler team at Meta figured out how to reduce one particular bottleneck: **page faults**.
-These are what happen when an application has to...
-As such, they pose a uniquely annoying performance problem for mobile apps, ; as research bears out,
+A few years ago now, the compiler team at Meta set their sights on a peculiar bottleneck: **page faults**.
+When an application tries to access a *page* of (virtual) memory that isn't mapped to a *page frame* of (physical) RAM, the CPU's memory management unit throws an exception and waits for the OS to fetch that page from disk.
+Without the jargon, loading data/code into memory wastes time, especially when launching a program completely cold.
+This is uniquely problematic for mobile games, with users taking shorter, more frequent play sessions than on console or PC; as <strong>the literature</strong> bears out, cold start-up performance has a significant impact on user satisfaction and retention,

 The innovation here is **temporal profiling**, and it's surprisingly straightforward.
 It's easy to integrate into your build process too - if you're already running